prashant14589/FlipCardGames/flip-card-game/README.md

 ## Flip Card Game

 run the application for a flip card game.
-This currenly has a ransom function generator and some static URLs and data which youc an use to play games like Geo Guesser, Who amongst the team member , maybe if you enhance can also be used for Word Games
+This currenly has a random number generator function which gives a number and then we display a flip card using this number from some static URLs and data which you can use to play games like Geo Guesser, Who amongst the team member , maybe if you enhance can also be used for Word Games